kandolfp/ws23_ulg_vu_ama_performance/pages/hpc/multithreading.md

 Why is it still not faster?

 ### Global states
-Without going into too much detail, `rand()` is thread safe and therefor synchronizes its calls which results in slowdown.
+Without going into too much detail, `rand()` is thread safe and therefore synchronizes its calls which results in a general slowdown.
 In a first step we will no longer use a `for` loop over all desired samples `N`, but a `for` loop over all available threads and see whether this already improved our performance.